synle/display-dj/README.md

 # [display-dj](https://synle.github.io/display-dj/)

-A windows application that allows quick toggle of dark mode and manages display brightness of individual display quickly
+`display-dj` is a cross platform desktop application that supports brightness adjustment for integrated laptop monitor as well as external monitors and dark mode toggle supporting Windows and MacOSX at the moment.
+Adjustment brightness will be quicker and does not require tinkering with the external monitor controls.

 ## The Problems